jzserai/Support/README.md

 If you want to use Semantic versioning for the Product Version, which is actually the AssemblyInformationalVersion attribute, then add  the third version component called the patch number.
 See [Semantic Versioning 2.0.0](http://semver.org/) for the definition and how to use it.
-However, you cannot the AssemblyInformationalVersion in the Assembly Information dialog.
+However, you cannot edit the AssemblyInformationalVersion in the Assembly Information dialog.
 Instead, open the AssemblyInfo.cs file in your text editor and manually add the attribute to the end right after AssemblyFileVersion, as shown.